Occupy Homes

 Occupy Homes or Occupy Our Homes is part of the Occupy movement which attempts to prevent the foreclosure of people's homes.
 Protesters delay foreclosures by camping out on the foreclosed property.
 They also stage protests at the banks responsible for the ongoing foreclosure crisis, sometimes blocking their entrances.
 It has been compared to the direct action taken by people to prevent home foreclosures during the Great Depression in the United States.

 History

-The late-2000s financial crisis resulted in the collapse of some large financial institutions, the bailout of banks by national governments, and downturns in stock markets around the world.
+The 2008 financial crisis resulted in the collapse of some large financial institutions, the bailout of banks by national governments, and downturns in stock markets around the world.
 In many areas, the housing market also suffered, resulting in numerous evictions and foreclosures; in the U.S., 3.6 million homes have been foreclosed since August 2007.

 In 2008, a federal law termed the Troubled Asset Relief Program (TARP) was passed to spend 700 billion dollars to bail out banks.
 The law also specifically called for the government to encourage banks to modify loans to prevent foreclosures.
 However, very little money has actually been used to bail out home owners and the banks have done little to change their lending practices to help people to avoid losing their homes.